-The program is accredited by the Accreditation Commission for Education in Nursing, Inc. (formerly NLNAC) and Board of Registering Nursing (BRN) accredited Registered Nursing Program.
-Graduates of the program are eligible to take the CA State Board licensure exam for Registered Nurses.
-The NCLEX pass rates for our graduates is consistently above the state and national average.
-View NCLEX Pass Rates.
-Graduates of the program have successfully been employed in a variety of nursing positions and many transfer into upper degree nursing programs.
-See Saddleback College Nursing Program Outcomes.
+The Saddleback College Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) (formerly NLNAC) and the California Board of Registered Nursing (BRN).
+Graduates of the program are eligible to sit for the California State Board licensure exam to become Registered Nurses (RNs).
+Our NCLEX pass rates consistently exceed both the state and national averages.
+For detailed NCLEX pass rates, please refer to our NCLEX Pass Rates page.

-Saddleback College has not determined if the registered nursing program at Saddleback College meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
-For more resources, please visit the National Council of State Boards of Nursing (NCSBN)
+Please note that Saddleback College has not determined if the Registered Nursing Program meets the educational requirements for licensure in states outside of California, U.S. territories, or the District of Columbia.
+For further information, visit the National Council of State Boards of Nursing (NCSBN).

 Degrees and Certificates